bjoydeep/acm-mcp-server/README.md

 This repository aims to build the MCP server for Advanced Cluster Management (ACM).
 It includes the following features:

-1. Kubernetes Cluster Awareness
+1. Kubernetes Cluster Awareness(Based-on `kubectl`)
-    - Retrieve resources from the hub cluster (current context)
-    - Retrieve resources from managed clusters
+    ✅ Retrieve resources from the hub cluster (current context) ✅ Retrieve resources from managed clusters
-    - Connect to managed clusters using a specific role
+    ✅ Connect to a managed clusters using a specific role

 2. Embed ACM Search as a Tool for Messaging
     - Integrate ACM search into the MCP server to enable message handling and routing